SublimeLinter/SublimeLinter-luacheck/README.md

 ## Installation

 SublimeLinter must be installed in order to use this plugin.

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

 Before using this plugin, ensure that `luacheck` is installed on your system.
-To install `luacheck`, follow the instructions at the [luacheck home page](http://luacheck.readthedocs.io).
+To install `luacheck`, follow the instructions at the [luacheck repo](https://github.com/mpeterv/luacheck/#installation).

 Please make sure that the path to `luacheck` is available to SublimeLinter.
 The docs cover [troubleshooting PATH configuration](http://sublimelinter.com/en/latest/troubleshooting.html#finding-a-linter-executable).